Configuring a Global Identity Provider

 Before you start

-• The authorization graph must contain entities for an integrated provider data source.
+• The Access Graph must contain entities for an integrated provider data source.
 See the integration guides for:

 • Use Query Builder to search for a user from your identity provider, and retrieve the provider's datasource_id.